 Your first step is to contact us and set up a meeting.
 You can do that by clicking the button below.
 I recommend you speak with a qualified financial professional – one with experience in estate planning like us at Avizo Group.
 We are also qualified tax professionals.
-We can refer you to a good estate planning attorney and from there, assist you in drafting your legal documents.
+We can refer you to a good estate planning attorney if you don’t have one and from there, assist them with suggestions as needed in drafting your legal documents.

 Like all services provided at Avizo Group, our Wealth Management services are focused on providing value.
 We take the time to learn about your long-term goals and then help create a strategy to acheive these goals.
 Contact us today to learn more about how he can help you.

 Avizo Group offers Wealth Management for clients who would like assistance in investing, saving, and portfolio diversification.
 This is an area of need for many of our clients who want to invest but need someone they know and trust to help them.
 Earl Blackmon holds a Series 7 and Series 66 license.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 FMG Suite is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright 2021 FMG Suite.